genomicsengland/eslint-config-zone/README.md

 ### Compat

 This config uses [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat).
-It lints the browser compatibility of your code via [Browserslist](https://github.com/browserslist/browserslist).
+It lints the browser compatibility of your code via [Browserslist](https://github.com/browserslist/browserslist) (see Zone's [browserslist package](https://github.com/zone/frontend/tree/master/packages/browserslist-config)).
+Potential browser compatibility issues will be shown as warnings.
+If you're using [babel-env](https://github.com/babel/babel/tree/master/packages/babel-preset-env#usebuiltins-usage) and it is using the same browserslist config to automatically add these polyfills, you can silence the warnings - see [Adding polyfills section](#adding-polyfills) below.

 #### Adding polyfills

 If for example you are using `fetch` and it is not supported by all the browsers in your support matrix then you can add a polyfill.
 To tell the linter you have done this, [add a reference to the polyfill](https://github.com/amilajack/eslint-plugin-compat/wiki/Adding-polyfills).

-**Optional but recommended:** Remove duplicated rules from your eslint config.